kohtseyoung/F-Score-Capstone-Project/Testing.md

 **Market Efficiency Hypothesis**

-The rationale of the original F-Score is firmly based on taking advantage of the varying degrees of the Market Efficiency hypothesis, which influence the extent of share prices incorporating financial information.
-It relies on weak market efficiency found amongst financial distressed companies due to the the slow diseemination of financial information, stemming form low coverage from financial institution for ample investment opportunities.
+The original F-Score is firmly based on taking advantage of the varying degrees of the Market Efficiency hypothesis, which influence the extent of share prices incorporating financial information.

-Conversely, this also affect high profile companies where current financial information are readily available from multiple sources.
-The application of F-Score based on financial statements may be too slow in identifying superior returns as these information may already be reflected in the share price.
-Therefore, the application of F-Score on companies in general may be dampenned.
+The original F-Score states that due to the lack of current financial information of financial distressed companies instigated by low coverage from financial institutions, it has bolstered the informational weight of financial statements and its influence on holding returns.
+Conversely, taking into account of the rapid dissemination of readily available public information for companies, financial information from financial statements should not have as a significant impact on its holding returns.Therefore, the application of F-Score on companies in general may be dampenned.

 **F-Score Indicators**